apache/jackrabbit-oak/oak-doc/src/site/markdown/documentmk.md

 Oak DocumentMK
 ==============

 One of the plugins in Oak stores data in a document oriented format.
-The plugin implementes two low level APIs, the `MicroKernel` and `NodeStore` interface.
+The plugin implements two low level APIs, the `MicroKernel` and `NodeStore` interface.

 Backend implementations
 -----------------------